isacben/nugget/README.md

 You can use the captured values adding the variable name in a "template" like fashion: `{{ .variable-name }}`.

-The capture values can be use in the following areas:
+The captured values can be use in the following areas:

 - The body json
 - The ulr